microsoft/vscode-docs/api/extension-guides/product-icon-theme.md

 To find out what the which icon is used at a certain place, run **Help > Toggle Developer Tools**
 - click on the Developer Tools inspect tool
-- move the mouse over the icon to inpect
+- move the mouse over the icon to inspect
 - if the icon's class name is `codicon.codicon-remote`, then the icon id is `remote`.

 ![dev tools inspect tool](./images/product-icon-theme/dev-tool-select-tool.png)

+## Sample

+The [Product Color Theme Sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/product-icon-theme-sample) can be used as a playground.